- Raccoons tend to eat differently in the summer than they do in the winter. In the fall, raccoons have to stock up on fat due to the winter season.

 In the wild and the suburbs, raccoons are lazy.
 They are not hunters and are not willing to spend hours fishing in deep water.
 They like food that’s nearby and easy to catch.
 Eating our leftovers is a quick, easy way to get a few bites without much effort.

 To summarize, raccoons are opportunistic feeders which basically means they just take what they can find.
 That includes any remaining food that isn’t spoiled in your garbage is fair game.
-Although trash seems to be a favorite, raccoons also like inspects, nuts, fruits, veggies, dead animals, and clams.
+Although trash seems to be a favorite, raccoons also like to inspect, nuts, fruits, veggies, dead animals, and clams.

 What Do Raccoons in Captivity Eat?